 See the Gallery for pictures of the day.

-This was the third of the annual Going Nova days opening up insights into new and emerging areas of science and technology.
+It was the third of of a series of days opening up insights into new and emerging areas of science and technology.

 Prof. Miles Padgett came from Glasgow University to lecture on quantum theory, explaining the concept of entanglement – the aspect of the theory that had so concerned Einstein, and which today seems to be at the very heart of the nature of the quantum world.
 In order to fit the event into his schedule, he drove all the way north in the early morning and returned home on the same day.